crs4/bbmri-it-school-tutorials/tutorial-data-management/Data_Management_Tutorial.md

     ```

   > [!WARNING]
-  > Of course, choosing a random city is not something you want to in real world, here we're doing this for the sake of training
+  > Of course, choosing a random city is not something you want to do in real world, here we're doing this for the sake of training
   >

   > [!TIP]